geo7/plotting_examples/README.md

 Could probably adapt pd.scatter_matrix instead of doing it from scratch.
 Though with this approach the non-diagonal plots could be whatever instead of a scatter plot I guess...

+Would be good to make the upper diagonals differ from the lower diagonals a bit... maybe some sort of table from pd.cut on the others or whatever.

+I'd probably just use subplot_mosaic as well now - that's grown on me a lot since this.

 ![](images/y2022/scatter_matrix_w_kde_on_diag.png)

 ## [`scatter_w_outlined_text_insert`](https://github.com/geo7/plotting_examples/blob/main/plotting_examples/y2022/scatter_w_outlined_text_insert/plot.py)